 - Have been smoking just before getting pregnant

-While it is rare to get pregnant while using an IUD or after a tubal ligation (“having tubes tied”), if you do, this raises your risk for an ectopic pregnancy.
+While it is rare to get pregnant while using an IUD or after a tubal ligation (“having tubes tied”), if you do, this can also raise your risk.

 Can you avoid an ectopic pregnancy?

-You can’t entirely avoid an ectopic pregnancy, but there are a few things you can do to minimize your risk.
+You can’t entirely avoid this condition, but there are a few things you can do to minimize your risk.
 These include:

 - Reducing your chances of getting an STI by using a condom

 - Quitting smoking, especially if you are trying to get pregnant

 How is an ectopic pregnancy treated?

 This can be treated with medication that will dissolve the existing cells or with a laparoscopic procedure that will remove the ectopic pregnancy.

 There are no words to adequately describe the pain and devastation that occurs during a pregnancy loss.
 We want to assure you that we will be there for you to provide the compassionate care that you need during this difficult time.
 We encourage you to seek help from those around you, whether it’s through friends, family, counselors or religious leaders.